• Skip to main content

 • After the completion of the study to establish the results

 For example, a laptop company needs customer feedback about an upcoming product.
-Focus group research provides direct information about the market from actual consumers.
+Focus group provides direct information about the marketing research from actual consumers.

 Follow these five steps to create a market research focus group:

-1. Have a clear plan for focus group members: The goal of the group must be clear before approaching participants to join.
+The group’s goal must be clear before inviting participants to join.
 For example, does the researcher intend to discuss new products or the effect of current marketing campaigns?
 Use a written explanation to clarify the objective to members.

-3. Schedule the time, place, and duration of the discussion: Be sure to let members know in advance so that they can plan accordingly.
+Be sure to inform members in advance so they can plan accordingly.

-5. Create informational brochures or forum posts with a welcome note, the meeting agenda, and the overall rules of the discussion.
+Create informational brochures and posts with a welcome note, the meeting agenda, and the overall rules of the group discussion.

 Advantages